25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Villa Farnesina

-Remember Agostino Chigi from earlier, Rome’s most important banker during the 16th century?
+Remember Agostino Chigi, Rome’s most important banker during the 16th century?
 This magnificent Renaissance villa was built for him!

 This villa is known to be one of the most noble and harmonious creations of the Italian Renaissance; it is a statement of the artistic richness and opulence of the era.
-Visit this, now-art museum, to surround yourself with endless frescoes and elegant architecture.
+Visit the villa, which is now an art museum, to surround yourself with endless frescoes and elegant architecture.

 Galleria Doria Pamphilj